ayads/DT050A-Laboration-3/README.md

 ## Code description

-When a new client joins the chat they send a "join message" to all the other participants in the chat.
-The new client is added to the client list and an election starts to decide who has the highest ID and hence will be chosen as the coordinator of the chat.
+When a new client joins the chat they send a "join message" to all the other participants in the chat.The new client is added to the client list and an election starts to decide who has the highest ID and hence will be chosen as the coordinator of the chat.

 ```java
     public void onIncomingJoinMessage(JoinMessage joinMessage) {